Datuanalytics/docs/CONTRIBUTING.md

 ## Security issue notifications
-If you discover a potential security issue in this project we ask that you notify datu.fi.
+If you discover a potential security issue in this project, we ask that you notify [us](hello@datu.fi) .
 Please do **not** create a public github issue.

+## Slack Datu community

+The [slack](https://join.slack.com/t/datucommunity/shared_invite/zt-3b3yq8apy-wcJPH6jqJWp_LjqENFwKtA) community channel is your go-to place to connect with other users, ask questions, share tips, and stay up to date on the project.
+Whether you’re looking for help, want to see how others are using the tool, or just want to chat about ideas, Datu Community Slack is the place to go.

 ## Licensing